 Eligibility:

-Typically, employees over the age of 40 or those who have completed a minimum number of years in service (often 10-20 years) are eligible for VRS.
+Typically, salaried employees from the public or private sector over the age of 40 or those who have completed a minimum number of years in service (often 10-20 years) are eligible for VRS.

 Benefits: